VerRan/ads_agents_demo/README.md

 - Use local CDP connections when possible for faster browser automation
 - Adjust the number of browser steps based on website complexity
 - Consider batch processing for multiple videos
+- Use the appropriate AI model tier based on your analysis needs
+- Implement caching for frequently analyzed websites or videos
+- Monitor AWS usage to optimize costs for AI model calls

+## Security Considerations

+- Store API keys and credentials securely using environment variables
+- Do not hardcode sensitive information in your scripts
+- Use appropriate IAM roles and permissions for AWS services
+- Be mindful of the websites and videos you analyze, respecting privacy and copyright
+- Consider implementing rate limiting for API calls
+- Regularly update dependencies to address security vulnerabilities

 ## Future Enhancements